Skip to main content

 • The courses in Control and Signal Processing are covered in lectures, and are reinforced by seminars and by problem sheets, leading to the required problem solving capability.
 Assessment is through written examination which enables each student to demonstrate an ability to analyse and solve new problems.

-• Students are able to make use of staff Office Hours to discuss any aspect of the module with teaching staff on a one to one basis.
+• Students are encouraged to make use of staff 'Surgeries' (otherwise "Office Hours") to discuss any aspect of the module with teaching staff on a one-to-one basis.
 These are sign-up sessions available for up to one hour per week.

 • Hands-on computer laboratories are used to develop Matlab programming skills, supported by lectures.
 Assessment for this applied topic is by computer program assignments.